 New Teacher News

-Whether it's your first time in the classroom or your sixth year, we are here with all the resources early-career professionals need.
-We've got classroom management and professional development ideas.
-We've got more ways to stretch your hard-earned dollars.
-And we've got your back.
+Whether it's your first year in the classroom or your sixth, CEA is here with the resources you need to succeed.
+Your union delivers free professional development for members, strategies for acing your teacher evaluation, and more ways to stretch your hard-earned dollars.

 New Teacher Guide

 The Connecticut Education Association welcomes you to the teaching profession!
-As a member, you join 43,000 teachers in making up CEA, the largest teachers union in the state.
+As a member, you join teachers in making up CEA, the largest teachers union in the state.
 We hope this handbook helps you get your career off to a great start.

 The School Me blog series is a collection of blogs written by NEA members and experienced educators with advice and tips on how to thrive in your first few years as an educator.